Salsatore89/usa-states-filter/README.md

 ### Installation

 In order to run it in your machine you have to:
-- First to download or clone [US states filter](https://github.com/Salsatore89/usa-states-filter) repository.
+- Download or clone [US states filter](https://github.com/Salsatore89/usa-states-filter) repository.
-- Then you should run in your Terminal
+- Run in your Terminal the following scripts:
 ```sh
 $ yarn install
 $ yarn run start
 ```
-- You can now see the app running at http://localhost:8080/
+- Now you can see the app running at http://localhost:8080/!

 ### Todos